saifyahya/Product-Demo/README.md

-A simple Spring Boot application that interacts with a MySQL database and generates a report using Jasper Reports
+A simple Spring Boot application that interacts with a MySQL database and generates a report using Jasper Reports.